dsnopek/godot-docs/tutorials/scripting/gdextension/gdextension_c_example.rst

     #endif // INIT_H

-The functions declared here have the signature expected by the GDExtension API.
+The functions declared here have the signatures expected by the GDExtension API.

 Note the inclusion of the ``defs.h`` file.
 This is one of our helpers to simplify writing the extension code.
 For now it will only contain the definition